tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 ## Prerequisites for running App

 The CSW Auth service needs to be running before starting the components.
-This is done by starting the `csw-services.sh` script which is present inside `scripts` directory in CSW project.
+This is done by starting the `csw-services.sh` script which is present inside `scripts` directory in CSW project (`csw` version should be same as that being used in `esw` for this project).
 Follow below instructions to run Auth service:

 Run